 Good news for the keto vegetarian or vegan.
 Your carbohydrate sources are the same sources we recommend to anyone embarking on a keto journey: keto-friendly vegetables and select fruits.
 While not all fruits and vegetables are keto-friendly, many are (see the list below), and those you can eat in abundance, provided you stay within your daily macros.

 Healthy, Keto-Friendly Vegetables

-For a keto diet, stick with the following low-carb vegetables and avoid starchy root vegetables, which are typically high in carbohydrates and may kick you out of ketosis.
+For a keto diet, stick with the following low-carbohydrate vegetables and avoid starchy vegetables (most root vegetables), which are typically high in carbohydrates and may kick you out of ketosis.

 - Spinach (and other leafy green veggies)